monodot/knowledge-base/_articles/ios-development.md

 ## Monetisation and In-App Purchases

+### Terminology

+- **off-device-buy:** this is where a transaction was not initiated on the local device/app session, so the app should be able to detect and handle a previously completed purchase (e.g. Restore Purchases)

 ### .storekit files

 `.storekit` file is a way to have a local mock of the App Store during development.
 If this file is active, StoreKit in your app doesn't talk to Apple's servers, but reads product details from the local file.